 - State Sales and Excise Taxes

 S corporations involved in selling goods or services are subject to state sales taxes.
 S corporations in the manufacturing industry might be required to pay excise taxes.

 A number of states require S corporations to pay annual franchise taxes or gross-receipts tax.
 Some states even levy corporate tax on S corporations.

 - Unemployment and Workers' Compensation Insurance

 These taxes are standard requirements in many states for all S corporations that have employees.

 Most states levy income tax on the dividends of S corporation shareholders.
 Personal Income tax rates for S corporation shareholders vary by state and might even vary depending on the location of the business within the state.
 These taxes are as high as 13.3 percent in some states.

 Although they do not pay federal corporate tax, S corporations pay most of the other taxes that C corporations pay.
 S corporations must withhold and forward payroll taxes if they have employees.
 In many states, S corporations also pay an annual franchise tax.
 The shareholders of S corporations pay federal and state income taxes at rates that are similar to taxpayers in the other entities.

 If you need help with S corporation taxes, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.